ARCCSS-extremes/climpact2/README.md

        for optional parameters to specify).
 Then execute by running 'Rscript climpact2.wrapper.r' from the Linux command line.***

-  ** Note that if you are running a Windows operating system you will only
-     be able to use the GUI.
-In a Unix-based operating system you can use the GUI as well as operate on netCDF files.
   *** Calculating all 51 indices for a 20 year record with horizontal resolution
       of 144 x 215 takes approximately 12 hours on 2 cores.